ViktorC/C-ATTL3/README.md

     * [HeWeightInitialization](https://viktorc.github.io/C-ATTL3/html/classcattle_1_1_he_weight_initialization.html)
     * [OrthogonalWeightInitialization](https://viktorc.github.io/C-ATTL3/html/classcattle_1_1_orthogonal_weight_initialization.html)

 These weight initializations aim to mitigate the problem of vanishing and exploding gradients.
-Weight initialization can make or break neural networks, however the usage of batch normalization layers may reduce the networks sensitivity to initialization.
+Weight initialization can make or break neural networks, however the usage of batch normalization layers may reduce the networks' sensitivity to initialization.

 #### ParameterRegularization
 Parametric layers, i.e. layers with learnable parameters, also support parameter regularization.
 The standard regularization penalty functions are: